fouladi/dotfiles/nvim/.config/nvim/README.md

 ## Installing tree-sitter-cli

-Additionally you are goint to install 'tree-sitter-cli': (needed at least by LaTeX)
+Additionally you are going to install 'tree-sitter-cli': (needed at least by LaTeX)

 ```sh